⚓ Rhode Island Eviction Notice Laws

 📌 Can I change the locks if a tenant stops paying rent?

 No. Self-help evictions are strictly illegal in Rhode Island.
-Changing locks, removing doors or windows, shutting off utilities, or removing a tenant’s belongings without a court order exposes you to civil liability for actual damages, punitive damages, and attorney fees.
-Always use the District Court process and a constable or sheriff to execute the writ.
+Changing locks, removing doors, shutting off utilities, or removing a tenant’s belongings without a court order exposes you to civil liability for actual damages, punitive damages, and attorney fees.

 📌 Does Rhode Island allow no-cause evictions?

 For month-to-month tenancies, yes — with 30 days’ written notice.
-For fixed-term leases, you generally need cause (non-payment, lease violation) to evict before the lease expires.
-Once the lease expires and you do not renew, you can decline to continue the tenancy without providing a specific reason, as long as the decision is not discriminatory or retaliatory.
+For fixed-term leases, you generally need cause to evict before the lease expires.
+Once a lease expires and you do not renew, you can decline to continue the tenancy without providing a specific reason, as long as the decision is not discriminatory or retaliatory.

 📌 Do I need an attorney for a Rhode Island eviction?

 Not required for straightforward uncontested cases, but Rhode Island’s tenant-friendly environment makes legal representation valuable even for simple cases.
-An attorney is strongly recommended for contested cases, situations involving counterclaims for habitability or retaliation, Superior Court appeals, or any case where the tenant is represented by an attorney or housing advocate.
+An attorney is strongly recommended for contested cases, habitability counterclaims, Superior Court appeals, or any case where the tenant is represented by an attorney or housing advocate.

 ⚖️ Legal Disclaimer